Uncategorized

 Roach and Molly attend the last night of an iconic watering hole as they reflect on their culture, their city, their hometown’s rapid changes, and on their friendship as gentrification strips away yet another unique place in the ever-changing San Francisco ay Area.

-This story will be featured in an upcoming collection of short stories entitled Short Songs, featuring characters from the Rise and Fall of Skye Wright series.
+This story is featured in my collection of short stories entitled Short Songs, featuring characters from The Rise and Fall of Skye Wright series.

 “What are you doing?”